Chapter 8: Random Encounters

 The Mobian pulled back, her lips curling up into a tiny smile.
 “Oh these?” she said, pointing to the yellow and white flowers that were carefully cut and arranged into her basket.
 “Do you like them?
 They’re only a mobium each?”

-Tails nodded and pulled out some paper bills from his back pocket; the spoils from the various odd jobs he had completed in the three weeks prior to tonight’s operation.
-As he pulled out a single mobium out of the wad in his hand, he was suddenly struck with a thought.
+Tails nodded and pulled out some paper bills from his back pocket; the spoils from the various odd jobs he had completed in the three weeks before tonight’s operation.
+As he pulled a single mobium out of the wad in his hand, he was suddenly struck with a thought.
 “Can I get two?” he asked, handing her a second bill.

 The woman beamed merrily as she took the money.
 Tails watched as the flower girl knelt down and pulled out two square sheets of brown parchment paper from her satchel.
 She then carefully selected two flowers from her collection; one yellow, the other, white.
 Placing the paper on the pavement, she neatly arranged the flowers and then folded up each sheet of paper to make a thin envelope.